Simply LaKita

 If you're craving even more tasty Southern-style dessert recipes, then try making a rich and classic Homemade Sour Cream Pound Cake or a nutty and sweet Pecan Pie Recipe.

-overhead view of finished chess squares on parchment paper
+Overhead view of finished and cut chess squares on parchment paper on marble surface.

 This is a simple, no-fuss dessert recipe that comes together quickly with a bit of assistance from a few items that you can easily purchase at any grocery store.
 This recipe is basically mistake-proof and produces the most delicious, moist, gooey, and chewy squares that you’ve ever had.